Science & Pipeline

 Currently approved PAH treatments target three main pathways that promote dilation of the pulmonary vessels to reduce pulmonary vascular resistance.
 These therapies have been used alone or in combination to improve exercise capacity and slow the progression of the disease.
 However, no existing therapy directly addresses the underlying cellular proliferation that causes PAH’s hallmark vascular remodeling.
 In PAH, signaling via the bone morphogenetic protein receptor type II (BMPR2) is imbalanced, allowing greater influence from the adjacent activin receptor pathway, further promoting cellular proliferation and vascular remodeling.

-Sotatercept is a ligand trap with high selectivity for certain members of the TGF-beta superfamily, including activins.
-With its believed ability to block the activin signaling pathway, sotatercept could promote a rebalancing of BMPR2 signaling and, potentially, restore vascular homeostasis.
+Sotatercept is a ligand trap with high selectivity for multiple proteins within the TGF-beta superfamily, including activins, GDFs, and others.
+With its believed ability to block the TGF-beta superfamily signaling pathway, sotatercept could promote a rebalancing of BMPR2 signaling and, potentially, restore vascular homeostasis.
 In preclinical models of PAH, sotatercept has demonstrated the potential to reverse pulmonary vascular muscularization, cellular proliferation, and right ventricular hypertrophy and to reduce pulmonary arterial pressures.

 Based on its preclinical profile and apparent ability to rebalance BMPR2 signaling, we believe that sotatercept could be potentially disease-modifying and transform the PAH treatment landscape.